 In the early 1960s, the Carpenter Hotel underwent more changes.
 After Miss Ellen passed on, New Yorkers Gina and Paul Newman bought the hotel, converted the six original hotel rooms to a commercial kitchen and bar, renamed the hotel Miner’s Delight Inn, and advertised their restaurant’s fine dining.
 Still today, many Wyomingites and others across the nation recall eating first-rate gourmet meals at the inn.
 Paul passed away in 1986 and Gina finally sold her inn to another couple in 1997.

 In September 2006, Barbara and Bob Townsend became the proud fourth family to own this Old West inn until they retired in July 2015.
 They honored the Carpenter hospitality tradition by continuing to offer gold seekers and other wayfarers a bed and a hot breakfast served at “Miss Ellen’s Table” in the old hotel’s dining room.

-December 12, 2012: the U.S. Department of the Interior listed the Carpenter Hotel Historic District was listed on the National Register of Historic Places.
+December 12, 2012: the U.S. Department of the Interior listed the Carpenter Hotel Historic District on the National Register of Historic Places.